josdejong/mathjs/docs/datatypes/complex_numbers.md

 b;                              // Complex 5 - 2i
 ```

-A `Complex` object has the following properties:

-- `re`.
-A number containing the real part of the complex number.
-- `im`.
-A number containing the imaginary part of the complex number.

-The properties `re` and `im` of a complex number can be read and replaced.

-A `Complex` object has the following functions:

-- `clone()`.
-Create a clone of the complex number.
-- `equals(other)`.
-Test whether a complex number equals another complex value.
-  Two complex numbers are equal when both their real and imaginary parts are
-  equal.
-- `format([precision: number])`.
-Get a string representation of the complex number,
-  formatted as `a + bi` where `a` is the real part and `b` the imaginary part.
-  If precision is defined, the units value will be rounded to the provided
-  number of digits.
-- `fromJSON(json)`.
-Revive a complex number from a JSON object.
-Accepts
-  An object `{mathjs: 'Complex', re: number, im: number}`, where the property
-  `mathjs` is optional.
-  Used when deserializing a complex number, see [Serialization](../serialization.html).
-- `fromPolar(r: number, phi: number)`.
-Create a complex number from polar
-  coordinates.
-- `toJSON()`.
-Returns a JSON representation of the complex number, with signature
-  `{mathjs: 'Complex', re: number, im: number}`.
-  Used when serializing a complex number, see [Serialization](../serialization.html).
-- `toPolar()`.
-Get the polar coordinates of the complex number, returns
-  an object with properties `r` and `phi`.
-- `toString()`.
-Returns a string representation of the complex number, formatted
-  as `a + bi` where `a` is the real part and `b` the imaginary part.

 <h2 id="calculations">Calculations <a href="#calculations" title="Permalink">#</a></h2>

 Most functions of math.js support complex numbers.
 Complex and real numbers